 A resource pool is a collection of a set of XenServer hosts managed as a unit.
-Typically, a resource pool will share some amount of networked storage to allow VMs to be rapidly migrated from one host to another within the pool.
-Refer to the XenServer 7.0 Administrator's Guide for details.
+Typically, a resource pool shares some amount of networked storage to allow VMs to be rapidly migrated from one host to another within the pool.
+For more information, see the XenServer 7.5 Administrator's Guide.